sleepingsaint/AI-Book/README.md

 ### TODO

-- [ ] Add main screen
-    - [ ] Banner for AI Book - Num sources, Num Resources
-- [ ] Add last 24 Hours resources
+- [ ] Add Loading Shimmers for banner cards and new resources
-- [ ] loading screen for url launcher
+- [ ] Add Single child scroll view for home screen
-- [ ] Link Preview
+- [ ] Add pull to refresh for home screen
-    - [ ] Add resource meta data in the database
+- [ ] Add svg image viewer for network image